KnowML: Improving Generalization of ML-NIDS with Attack Knowledge Graphs

 \subsubsection{\texorpdfstring{KG Compression \fullcirclednum{3}}{KG Compression (3)}}

-To eliminate redundant strategies, we compress the extracted Repository Graphs by clustering similar strategies, e.g., ``Randomize Ports'' and ``Random Port Targeting''.
-We perform semantic clustering using embeddings derived from each strategy's Name and Description, generated via OpenAI’s text-embedding model~\cite{openai2024embeddings}.
-These embeddings serve as the basis for grouping similar strategy nodes.
-Among available clustering algorithms, we select Hierarchical Agglomerative Clustering (\textit{HAC})~\cite{mullner2011modern} due to its ability to maximize inter-cluster distance.
-This property ensures that semantically distinct strategies remain in separate clusters.
-HAC produces a higher number of unique clusters than other algorithms~\cite{diaz2025k}.
-Specifically, we employ HAC with complete linkage to maximize inter-cluster distance.
-After clustering, we select a single representative strategy per cluster.
-We define the representative as the strategy whose embedding has the minimum total distance to all other strategies in the same cluster.
-This selection ensures that the chosen representative best reflects the core semantics of the group.
-The selection is formally defined as:
+To eliminate redundant strategy nodes, we compress the extracted Repository Graphs by clustering similar strategies, e.g., ``Randomize Ports'' and ``Random Port Targeting''.
+Each strategy is embedded using its Name and Description via OpenAI’s text-embedding model~\cite{openai2024embeddings}, and clustering is performed with Hierarchical Agglomerative Clustering (HAC)~\cite{mullner2011modern}.
+We adopt HAC with complete linkage, as it maximizes inter-cluster separation and yields more fine-grained clusters compared to alternatives~\cite{diaz2025k}, ensuring that semantically distinct strategies are not merged.
+Here, we prioritize inter-cluster distance over intra-cluster distance, ensuring that the worst case produces a few repetitive clusters rather than losing unique attack strategies.
+For each cluster $C_j$, we select a representative strategy $S_j$ defined as the node with minimum cumulative embedding distance to all others in the same cluster:

-where $e_i$ is the embedding of the strategy $s_i \in C_j$, and $S_j$ denotes the representative strategy in cluster $C_j$ that has the minimum cumulative distance to all other strategies within the same cluster.
+where $e_i$ is the embedding of strategy $s_i$.
+This representative preserves the core semantics of the cluster while eliminating redundant variants.